 Holger A. Rau

-I am an Assistant and Visiting Professor at the University of Göttingen and University of Mannheim.
+I am an Assistant Professor at the University of Göttingen.

 My research interests are Experimental Economics, Social Preferences, Gender Differences and Behavioral Finance.
 I especially focus on laboratory approaches to analyze the functioning of work incentives and their impact on labor-market phenomena such as the gender wage gap.
 I am also interested in irrational investor behavior documented by the disposition effect.